Fermain/-mollify/README.md

 The --hoist flag is used to move all common dependencies to the root of your monorepo, reducing duplication.

-3. Create a .env in the LMS package root
+3. Create a .env in the LMS package root and provide API keys

 ```
 OPENAI_API_KEY=YOUR_KEY